cajun-code/game_dev_ruby_book/tic_tac_toe.rst

 Now that we have the code for a basic class in place, Lets discuss it.

 First thing we see in this code is the module statement.
-Module is used to define a logical seperations in code.
-A module can contain method defnitions, class definitions, and even other module defnitions.
+Module is used to define a logical separations in code.
+A module can contain method definitions, class definitions, and even other module definitions.
 Modules can be included in other modules or classes with the simple:

 .. code-block:: ruby